-If you have the option to leave the stump in situ for a full year or perhaps two, the dried wood could be easier to cut out than working on a new, green stump.
+If you leave the stump in situ for a year or perhaps two, the dried wood could be easier to cut out than working on a new, green stump.
 On the other hand, chemical removal should start immediately after the tree is removed.

 Before getting started

 A small to the medium-sized stump can be removed with plain old-fashioned muscle power.
 On the other hand, larger stumps can take so much effort that it’s not practical—unless you can drag it out of the ground with a chain hooked to the back of a pickup.

 Use the chemical procedure instead for larger stumps.
 Click here for the best tree stump killers.

 A hatchet, which has a large end for digging and a pointy end for slicing, is handy for manual removal.

 Everyone has their preferred tools; the more diverse your digging and cutting equipment is, the better.
 You may want to solicit the assistance of a helper or two for larger stumps to expedite the work.

 There is an easier—though much slower—method for people who are not up to the physical effort or have a tree stump that is too enormous to remove by hand.
 But, of course, all wood ultimately decays and rots away.

 Still, you may speed up the process by leaving the stump moist and applying nitrogen as a high-nitrogen fertilizer or potassium nitrate stump-remover granules.
 This is not a quick process—it can take months or even a year or two before a stump disappears—but it is easy.